thisisaunam/python-beginner-projects/madlibs/README.md

-# madlibs game
+# Madlibs game

-a simple word game where the user inputs words to generate a short story
+A simple word game where the user inputs words to generate a short story

 ---

-## features
+## Features

-version 1:
+Version 1:

 * takes user input (adjectives, nouns, verbs)
 * generates a short story using those inputs

 ---

-## how to run
+## How to run

 ```id="madrun"
 python madlibs.py